 Rule 4: Moisturize before bed.

 In my twenties, my skin was oily, so I never used moisturizer — but that all changed in my thirties.
 Little by little, I began to notice dry skin around my eyes, and even occasional flaking.
 I’ve learned that after your thirtieth birthday, skin cell turnover slows down.
 That means the skin can’t protect itself from the environment as well as it was able to when we were younger.
 Applying a night cream near your crow’s feet helps keep the skin well hydrated and in good shape while you sleep.
 When the weather is especially cold and dry, my simple trick is a dab of Vaseline® ($6) under the eyes before bed.
+Discover some of our favorite moisturizers here.

 Rule 5: Injectable treatments help.